odpi/egeria-docs/site/docs/guides/operations/kubernetes/charts/pts.md

     - [x] the `kubectl` tool in your path
     - [x] [Helm 3.0 :material-dock-window:](https://github.com/helm/helm/releases){ target=helm } or above

     No configuration of the chart is required to use defaults, but information is provided below.

 ## Installation

-!!! cli "Install (deploy) the CTS chart"
+!!! cli "Install (deploy) the PTS chart"
     ```shell
-    helm dep update egeria-cts
+    helm dep update egeria-pts
-    helm install [-f overrides.yaml] <name> egeria-cts
+    helm install [-f overrides.yaml] <name> egeria-pts
     ```

     The `-f overrides.yaml` is optional, and only necessary if you are overriding any of the configuration (see options below), while the `<name>` is the name you want to give your deployment.